Does Maternal Buprenorphine Dose Affect Severity or Incidence of Neonatal Abstinence Syndrome?

 RESULTS: In 89 infants, NAS incidence requiring morphine was 43.8%.
 Means for morphine-treated infants included: 55.2 hours to morphine start, 15.9 days on morphine, and 20 days hospital stay.
 NAS requiring morphine treatment occurred in 48.5% and 41.4% of infants of mothers receiving ≤8 mg/d buprenorphine versus >8 mg/d, respectively (P = 0.39).
 We found no significant associations of maternal buprenorphine dose with peak NAS score, NAS severity requiring morphine, time to morphine start, peak morphine dose, or days on morphine.
 Among the other factors examined, only exclusive breastfeeding was significantly associated with neonatal outcomes, specifically lower odds of morphine treatment (odds ratio 0.24, P = 0.003).

 CONCLUSIONS: These findings suggest higher buprenorphine doses can be prescribed to pregnant women receiving medication therapy for addiction without increasing NAS severity.
 Our finding of reduced risk of NAS requiring morphine treatment also suggests breastfeeding is both safe and beneficial for these infants and should be encouraged.

 Women & Children

 Wong, Jacqueline; Saver, Barry; Scanlan, James M; Gianutsos, Louis Paul; Bhakta, Yachana; Walsh, James; Plawman, Abigail; Sapienza, David; and Rudolf, Vania, "Does Maternal Buprenorphine Dose Affect Severity or Incidence of Neonatal Abstinence Syndrome?"
 (2018).
-All Publications.
+Journal Articles and Abstracts.
 188.